 - A detailed budget is required even if the sponsor does not require a detailed budget.

 - Your budget must include appropriate charges for time, supplies, travel, etc. Please see the CLAS Effort policy for information on minimum effort and course-buyout charges.
+Please note: There are different versions of the budget spreadsheet based on common overhead (or F&A) rates allowed by Sponsors.
+If you are unsure about which version to use, the default is CU Denver's negotiated, on-campus rate.

 - Budget Justification